apache/fury-site/docs/blog/blog1_fury_introduction.md

 - Automatically serializes shared and circular references across multiple languages.
 - Supports object type polymorphism, consistent with the object-oriented programming paradigm, and multiple subtypes can be automatically deserialized without manual intervention.
-- Additionally, Out of band zero-copy is also supported in this protocol.
+- Out-of-band zero-copy is also supported in this protocol.

 Example of Automatic Cross-Language Serialization:
 <img alt="xlang serialization example" src="/xlang_serialization_example.png">